kubeshop/kusk-gateway/docs/guides/cors.md

 ..
 ```

-If you want to override CORS settings for a specific operation or path you can do so - for example to
-change the allowed origins for a specific operation you could add:
+If you want to override CORS settings for a specific operation or path you can do so.
+For example, to change the allowed origins for a specific operation you could add:

 ```yaml